-It is anticipated that as the issues and problems associated with energy, energy usage, and hydraulic fracturing evolve, the nature of contemporary arguments and speeches will also change.
+It is anticipated that as the issues and problems associated with performance-enhancing drugs in sports evolve, the nature of contemporary arguments and speeches will also change.
 Therefore, teachers and students are encouraged to look beyond the listed examples and search for more current texts that reflect what pundits, columnists, commentators, and the public are saying about immigration in the US at any given moment in current history.